johsteffens/mocutsvd/README.md

 Singular Value Decomposition is the method of finding the three components $U, \Sigma, V$ to an arbitrary (m x n) matrix $M$, which satisfy the equation $M = U \cdot \Sigma \cdot V^\ast$ . $\Sigma$ is a diagonal matrix.
 The diagonal elements represent singular values. $U$ and $V$ are unitary matrices, containing left and right singular vectors.
 The SVD algorithm is of critical importance in science and engineering.

 MocUT SVD is an algorithm for singular value decomposition.
 Given a matrix $M$, it calculates the matrices $U^\ast, \Sigma, V^\ast$.
 It is derived from the Golub-Kahan-Reinsch approach and inherits its proven accuracy and stability.
-It was developed from ground up with many performance-critical improvements.
 The singular values are all non-negtive and sorted from largest to smalles value.
 If $U^\ast$ or $V^\ast$ is not needed, the computation can be skipped to save CPU time.

+MocUT SVD was developed from ground up with significant improvements on speed without sacrificing stability or accuracy and without requiring special hardware.

 #### About the Name

-**MocUT** is a shortcut for Monoclinic Unitary Transformation, which is a special kind of recurring transformation pattern I designed for this SVD solution.
+**MocUT** is a shortcut for Monoclinic Unitary Transformation, which is a special kind of recurring transformation pattern.
 More details can be found in this whitepaper: [MocUT SVD: Singular Value Decomposition via Monoclinic Unitary Transformations](doc/mocutsvd.md).

 #### Platform Support